froemken/ext-kickstarter/README.md

 # TYPO3 Extension Kickstarter

 `ext_kickstarter` is a TYPO3 extension that simplifies and accelerates the creation of new TYPO3 extensions by automating file generation, controller setup, and plugin registration through easy-to-use CLI commands.
-With a few CLI commands, it generates essential files like `LICENSE`, `ext_emconf.php`, `composer.json`, and more.
+With a few CLI commands, it generates essential files like `LICENSE`, `ext_emconf.php`,`composer.json`, and more.
 Whether starting from scratch or extending existing functionality, `ext_kickstarter` helps streamline development.

 ---

 ## Features

 - **Generate New TYPO3 Extensions**
   Automates the creation of TYPO3 extensions with pre-configured files.

 - **CLI Commands for Common Tasks**
     - Create a new extension
-    - Generate controllers
+    - Generate controllers (extbase and native)
-    - Register plugins
+    - Register plugins (extbase and native)
     - Extend existing controllers with additional actions.
     - Create basic TCA for tables
+    - Create extbase domain model
+    - Create extbase domain repository
+    - Create extbase type converters
+    - Create event
+    - Create event listener

 ---